-Table 6: Print Composer Tools
+Table 8.1.: Print Composer Tools

 All Print Composer tools are availabe in menus and as icons in a toolbar.
-The toolbar can be switched
+The toolbar can be switched off and on using the right mouse button holding the mouse over the toolbar.

-8Export to SVG supported, but it is not working properly with some recent QT4 versions.
+1Export to SVG supported, but it is not working properly with some recent QT4 versions.
 You should try and check individual on your system

-10.1.
+8.1.
 Open a new Print Composer Template

 Before you start to work with the print composer, you need to load some raster and vector layers in the QGIS map canvas and adapt their properties to suite your own convinience.
-After everything is rendered and symbolized to your liking you click the New Print Composer icon in the toolbar or choose File > Wew Print Composer.
+After everything is rendered and symbolized to your liking you click the New Print Composer icon in the toolbar or choose File > New Print Composer.

-10.2.
+8.2.
 Using Print Composer

-Figure 51: Print Composer 🚨
+Figure 8.1.: Print Composer 🛆

 Opening the print composer provides you with a blank canvas to which you can add the current QGIS map canvas, legend, scalebar, images, basic shapes, arrows and text.
-Figure 51 shows the initial view of the print composer with an activated Snap to grid modus but before any elements are added.
+Figure 8.1 shows the initial view of the print composer with an activated Snap to grid modus but before any elements are added.
 The print composer provides two tabs:

-- The General tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
+The General tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
 Please note, the Snap to grid feature only works, if you define a grid resolution > 0.
 Furthermore you can also activate the Print as raster checkbox.
-This means all elements will be rastered before printing or saving as Postscript of PDF. - The Item tab displays the properties for the selected map element.
+This means all elements will be rastered before printing or saving as Postscript of PDF.

+- The Item tab displays the properties for the selected map element.
 Click the Select/Move item icon to select an element (e.g. legend, scalebar or label) on the canvas.
 Then click the Item tab and customize the settings for the selected element.